ashbre0/HARDY/README.md

 git commit -m "Your descriptive message about the changes" git push
 ```
+**Note**

-Note that `git add .` will add all modified files to the commit in the git directory and subdirectories so be careful using this command for unwanted consequences.
+* `git add .` will add all modified files to the commit in the git directory and subdirectories so be careful using this command for unwanted consequences.
 It is better to explicitly add the files that you want to be added to the commit: `git add file1 file2 dir/file3 ...`, etc.
+* You can find what files have changed in your repository by using `git status` and explicitly add only those files that you want in the repository.

 ### 1. Install PARI Library